 We may need to contact you, by letter, telephone, e-mail or otherwise, in relation to the above purposes.
 It is your responsibility to update your information or notify the Inn of any changes to your personal details so that the information that the Inn holds is accurate and kept up to date.
 If you are a member, please update your details using the online membership system, or inform the Membership Department (firstname.lastname@example.org) of any change in your circumstances.
 If you have booked an event or room hire please contact email@example.com Otherwise, please use the Contact Us information here to direct you to the appropriate department.

 You have the option to opt-out of any communication you sign up for at any time by contacting the Inn, by updating your communication preferences online, and by clicking opt-out links at the bottom of emails you receive.

 Photography at events

 Please be aware that photography, audio and video recording may take place at our events.
 These may be used for promotional purposes by the Inn, including in printed publications, on our website, and on our social media accounts.
-If you would not like to be photographed or to have your images used, please alert the Membership Team at the start of the event.
+If you would not like to be photographed or to have your images used, please alert a member of staff at the start of the event.
 We are unable to guarantee, however, that you will not be included in the background of photographs that are being taken.
 You can ask the Inn to stop using your images at any time using the contact details below.